omic-analytics/Karumata/README.md

 ## To verify results
+[Stanford University HIV Drug Resistance Database](https://hivdb.stanford.edu/) will be used after creating `codfreq files` from the `raw fastq files`.

 > [!WARNING]
 > An error may be encountered in codfreq's `fastp v0.23.4`. <br>
 > `ERROR: sequence and quality have different length` <br>